IMS Logo

 Brief Description:

-A system agent (the Reference Agent) that holds information about groups, requests another system agent (the Sync Agent) to delete a group record so that its information is synchronized.
-On success, the group is removed, as are any memberships in this group.
+A system agent (the Reference Agent) that holds information about the membership of people in groups, requests another system agent (the Sync Agent) to update an existing membership record so that its information is synchronized.

 Level: